 The seven macrominerals, needed in relatively large amounts, are as follows:

 Calcium: Not only vital for strong bones and teeth, calcium is also needed for the heart and nervous system and for muscle growth and contraction.
 Good calcium status prevents acid-alkaline imbalances in the blood.
-The best sources of usable calcium are dairy products and bone broth.
+The best sources of usable calcium are dairy products and bone broth (although the amounts are much smaller in bone broth).
 In cultures where dairy products are not used, bone broth is essential.
 Calcium in meats, vegetables and grains is difficult to absorb.
 Both iron and zinc can inhibit calcium absorption as can excess phosphorus and magnesium.
 Phytic acid in the bran of grains that have not been soaked, fermented, sprouted or naturally leavened will bind with calcium and other minerals in the intestinal tract, making these minerals less available.
 Sufficient vitamin D is needed for calcium absorption as is a proper potassium/calcium ratio in the blood.
 Sugar consumption and stress both pull calcium from the bones.